Lahar: Mount Pinatubo

 Lahars caused most of the deaths of the 1991 eruption of Mount Pinatubo.
 The initial eruption killed six people, but the lahars killed more than 1500.
 The eye of Typhoon Yunya passed over the volcano during its eruption on 15 June 1991, and the resulting rain triggered the flow of volcanic ash, boulders, and water down rivers surrounding the volcano.
 Angeles City in Pampanga and neighbouring cities and towns were damaged by lahars when Sapang Balen Creek and the Abacan River became channels for mudflows and carried them to the heart of the city and surrounding areas.

 Over 20 ft of mud inundated and damaged the towns of Castillejos, San Marcelino and Botolan in Zambales, Porac and Mabalacat in Pampanga, Tarlac City, Capas, Concepcion and Bamban in Tarlac.
 The Bamban Bridge on the MacArthur Highway, a major north-south transportation route, was destroyed, and temporary bridges erected in its place were inundated by subsequent lahars.

 From 3 September to 1 October 1995, pyroclastic material which clung to the slopes of Pinatubo and surrounding mountains rushed down because of heavy rain, and turned into an 25 ft lahar.
 This mudflow killed at least 100 people in Barangay Cabalantian in Bacolor.
 The Philippine government under President Fidel V. Ramos ordered the construction of the FVR Mega Dike in an attempt to protect people from further mudflows.

 Typhoon Reming triggered additional lahars in the Philippines in 2006.

 Mayon

 Lahars that followed the eruption of Mayon Volcano in 1814 buried the town of Cagsawa.

+Mount Ruapehu

+A lahar that occurred while Mount Ruapehu was not erupting undermined a train bridge and caused the Tangiwai disaster.